-It is possible for curators to obtain positions with a variety of employers such as zoos, aquariums, animal parks, marine parks, and conservation centers.
-Curators may also advance to the position of Director (though in many parks, the General Curator also is responsible for the duties associated with a Director role).
+It is possible for curators to obtain positions with a variety of employers such as zoos, aquariums, animal parks, marine parks and conservation centers.
+Curators may also advance to the position of director — though in many parks, the general curator also is responsible for the duties associated with a director role.

 Education & Training

 A varied background can greatly strengthen an applicant’s resume.
-Many general curators start their careers as zookeepers, zoologists, or animal curators and work their way up the ladder.
+Many general curators start their careers as zookeepers, zoologists or animal curators, and work their way up the ladder.

 The International Zoo Educators Association (IZEA) is another professional membership group that accepts curators as members.
 The goal of the IZEA is to improve the quality of zoo education and to assist zoo educators in creating quality educational programs for the public.
 As many curators are involved with educational programs for the public, they may find it useful to be a part of this group.

 The Association of Zoos and Aquariums (AZA) is dedicated to advancing the conservation, education and scientific efforts of zoos and aquariums across the world.
 The organization represents more than 230 facilities and institutions across the U.S. and the world.